sharpmachine/framework/wp-content/plugins/w3-total-cache/readme.txt

 * Improved reliability of minify auto mode

 = 0.9.2.2 =
-* Fixed bug with minify directives, e.g.: "File param is missing," causing minify caching to fail
+* Fixed minify directives, e.g.: "File param is missing," causing minify caching to fail
-* Fixed bug with document root detection for IIS server
+* Fixed document root detection for IIS server
-* Fixed bug with HTTP compression when using CloudFlare
+* Fixed HTTP compression when using CloudFlare
-* Fixed bug with HTML validation with JavaScript embed tags
+* Fixed HTML validation with JavaScript embed tags
-* Fixed bug with fancy permalinks, sites with or without trailing slashes can now cache pages using disk enhanced
+* Fixed fancy permalinks, sites with or without trailing slashes can now cache pages using disk enhanced
-* Fixed bug with appending WP_CACHE define into wp-config.php for some users
+* Fixed appending WP_CACHE define into wp-config.php for some users
-* Fixed bug with path to JSON.php
+* Fixed path to JSON.php
-* Fixed bug with listing of buckets error with AWS S3
+* Fixed listing of buckets error with AWS S3
 * Improved compatibility with WordPress SEO by Yoast, 404 error exception list sitemap value changed to: sitemap(_index|[0-9]+)?\.xml(\.gz)?

 = 0.9.2.1 =
-* Fixed bug with existing installation upgrades: set minify to manual mode by default
+* Fixed existing installation upgrades: set minify to manual mode by default
-* Fixed bug with unsuccessful transfer queue button
+* Fixed unsuccessful transfer queue button
-* Fixed bug with background in lightbox
+* Fixed background in lightbox
-* Fixed bug with handling of local http requests being blocked on some hosts
+* Fixed handling of local http requests being blocked on some hosts
 * Disabled CDN for minify files when auto mode is selected and the CDN method is origin push

 = 0.9.2 =